pjournal/mef05-liophire/index.md

 I am `Emirhan` aka [liophire](https://github.com/liophire).

-Today, we are going to complete this page, as part of [Data Analytics Essentials](https://mef-bda503.github.io/) Class
+Today, we are going to edit this page, as part of [Data Analytics Essentials](https://mef-bda503.github.io/) Class

 ### In-Class